rajashekarcs2023/web102_prework/README.md

 * [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
 * [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
 * [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [ ] The website identifies and displays the top two most funded games on the page.
+* [ ] Users can filter games based on their funding status using buttons (e.g., funded, unfunded, all).Clicking on these buttons triggers the display of games that match the selected filter

 The following **optional** features are implemented: